How to Use ChatGPT to Write Winning Quotes (UK Trades 2026) featured image

 Hook Agency

 Yes.
-The free tier of ChatGPT runs GPT-5.3 and handles quote writing perfectly well.
-You get 10 messages every 5 hours, which is enough for most sole traders.
-Paid plans add photo analysis, more messages, and the latest model, but the free version is all you need to get started.
+The free tier runs GPT-5.3 and handles quote writing well.
+You get 10 messages every 5 hours, plenty for most sole traders.

-No. Never trust ChatGPT for exact material pricing.
+No. Never trust it for exact pricing.
 It gives rough estimates that might be months out of date.
-Always check material costs yourself against current prices from your preferred merchants (Screwfix, Toolstation, your local wholesaler).
-Use ChatGPT for the structure and wording; use your own knowledge for the numbers.
+Always check material costs yourself against Screwfix, Toolstation, or your local wholesaler.
+Use ChatGPT for the words, not the numbers.

 Both work well.
-ChatGPT has better photo analysis on the free tier and a larger ecosystem of Custom GPTs.
-Claude often produces slightly more natural-sounding British English.
-Try both with the same prompt and see which output you prefer.
-Many tradespeople use ChatGPT for photo-based quoting and Claude for longer written quotes.
+ChatGPT has better photo analysis on the free tier and more Custom GPTs.
+Claude often produces more natural British English.
+Try both with the same prompt and keep whichever output you prefer.
+Lots of tradespeople use ChatGPT for photo-based quoting and Claude for longer written quotes.

 Share this article